viblo/pymunk/docs/html/_sources/benchmarks.rst.txt

 manually downloaded Pypy.
 CPython 2.7 is using Cffi 1.7, the other tests Cffi 1.8.

-Remember that these results doesnt tell you how you game/application will perform, they can more be seen as a help to identify performance issues and know differences between Pythons.
+Remember that these results doesn't tell you how you game/application will perform, they can more be seen as a help to identify performance issues and know differences between Pythons.